 The man took Zulu home with him at night.
 One evening when Zulu was allowed to run in the horse pasture…his son accidentally let the horse out of the barn….

 Our phone rang.
 Zulu was severely injured and the man knew he couldn’t afford major vet bills – he was planning to shoot him.
-Of course, the reason why he called us is because he knew we were “suckers” …we agreed to pay the vet bills.
-We picked him up and took him to the vet.
-After a complete exam it was determined that the little tiger had a fractured hip and needed restricted exercise for a few months on a soft surface while he healed.
+Of course, the reason why he called us is that he knew we were “suckers” …we agreed to pay the vet bills.
+We picked him up and took him to the veterinarian.
+After a complete exam, it was determined that the little tiger had a fractured hip and needed restricted exercise for a few months on a soft surface while he healed.